Pioneer Cemeteries and Their Stories,

 According to Samuel Harden's The Pioneer, an early settler to the area was William Benefiel/Benefield, who was born August 14, 1806, near Mt.
 Sterling, Kentucky.
 He married Cynthia A. Kidwell 1826 in Wayne County, Indiana.
 She was the daughter of Rev. Jonathan Kidwell, a Universalist minister, the founder of the Cincinnati Star, and a debater who had held discussions with Benjamin Franklin.
 William brought his family in 1834 to Madison County and settled along Pipe Creek.
 His property was three miles north of Perkinsville and "one of the finest farms in the county."
 Historian Harden continues, "He [William] was a large, powerful man, and reared a large family of strong, healthy children": James M., Robert S., Jonathan, Rebeeca A., Levi, Leander J., Isham, and William H. Wife Cynthia died in 1854 when forty-seven years old, and William died in 1870 at sixty-four years.
 Both are buried here at the Prewett Cemetery.

-Clearly marked "Cynthia Ann," at left is the stone for William Benefiel's wife whose father debated with Benjamin Franklin.
+Clearly marked "Cynthia Ann," the stone at left is for William Benefiel's wife whose father debated with Benjamin Franklin.
 Cynthia's maiden name was Kidwell, she and William had eight children, and she died twenty years after arriving in Pipe Creek Township, Madison County, Indiana.

 Another stone for the Benefiel family is that for Mary Jane, daughter of John, who died in 1851.
 She was only fifteen years and four months old.
 Her stone, in spite of the blackening, is well preserved even to the traditional poem at the bottom.